 - Mix sugar with ¼ cup of water in a medium pot on high heat.
 Don't stir this or crystals will form and your marshmallows will be crunchy!

 - Melt this mixture until it reaches 240F according to the thermometer.

 - Pour the mixture over the gelatin mixture while mixing on medium.
 Use the whisk attachment on the Stand Mixer.

 - Add a pinch of salt and vanilla extract (if using.)

 - Mix on high for 10 minutes or until the marshmallow fluff starts to form into peaks.

-- Grease a 9 x 9 inch glass dish or baking pan with oil and dust with powdered sugar.
-Pour whipped marshmallow into pan.
+- Grease a 9 x 9-inch glass dish or baking pan with oil and dust with powdered sugar.
+Pour the whipped marshmallow into the pan.

 - Dust the top with icing sugar and let it sit for 2 hours or so before serving.